 Four Seasons Hotel Baltimore, 200 International Dr., 410-576-5800.

-Award-winning pastry chef Chris Ford may have moved on, but the restaurant hasn't missed a beat with its sweet endings.
-Look for a new pastry chef and dessert choices in February.
+Acclaimed pastry chef Dyan Ng may have moved on, but the restaurant hasn't missed a beat with its sweet endings.

 Editor's pick: “The Baltimore Bar," with caramel, chocolate mousse, peanut ganache, a brownie, peanuts, and Maldon sea salt.

 938 S. Conkling St., 443-388-9363.

 The Brewers Hill restaurant, in the glow of the Natty Boh sign, ends its American continental meals with choices like a Key lime Napoleon, a fudge-brownie sundae, and a yummy version of baklava (layered BHTlava).